-&lt;sup>16Individuals hold approximately 45% of all tradable shares and their trading accounts for 85% of volume.
-During this bubble, they became even more active, responsible for over 90% of volume right before the bubble burst.
+Individuals hold approximately 45% of all tradable shares and their trading accounts for 85% of volume.
+During this bubble, they became even more active and responsible for over 90% of volume right before the bubble burst.

-&lt;sup>17Specifically, we limit to investors who have made at least 14 buys and 10 sells, the values of which correspond to the 10th percentiles in their distributions by the end of 2013 among all investors.
+Specifically, we limit the sample to investors who have made at least 14 buys and 10 sells, the values of which correspond to the 10th percentiles in their distributions by the end of 2013 among all investors.